Stenotrophomonas: Genetics

-Full genome sequence of an environmental isolate, S. maltophilia R551‑3, and a clinical isolate, S. maltophilia K279a, are available.
+The full genome sequence of an environmental isolate, S. maltophilia R551‑3, and a clinical isolate, S. maltophilia K279a, are available.
 Both strains contain genes that encode type I pili, which have been implicated in adhesion and the early stages of biofilm formation, and type IV pili, which have been implicated in adherence, auto-aggregation, twitching motility and biofilm formation.
 Conserved distribution of pili-coding gene clusters in sequenced genomes may indicate similarities in the plant and animal colonization strategies.

 The identification of Stenotrophomonas spp. is problematic, as these bacteria show no activities in most of the standard metabolism-based phenotyping panels.
 Additionally, the species are genotypically similar, with 95.7–99.6% 16S rRNA gene sequence similarities.
 One of the housekeeping genes gyrB, encoding the B-subunit of the DNA gyrase, has successfully employed for typing.
 Moreover, gyrB sequence comparisons, indicate that strains identified as S. maltophilia may represent distinct new species.
+A phylogenomic analysis of genomic sequences that were deposited into the National Center for Biotechnology Information GenBank as S. maltophilia revealed that many genomic sequences are misidentified as S. maltophilia and instead there are multiple cryptic species in the genus, with some Stenotrophomonas species associated with clinical diseases in humans.

 Small palindromic elements that carry tetranucleotide GTAG at one terminus were found to be widespread in the genome of Stenotrophomonas maltophilia.
 The repeats are species-specific variants of the superfamily of repetitive extragenic palindromes (REPs).
 Hundreds of genes are immediately flanked by these repeats and they likely function as RNA control sequences by the folding of the repeats in the mRNA and either stabilizing upstream transcripts or favoring their degradation.